 Be creative.
 Gain global leadership experience.
 Compete in the Hult Prize at St. Thomas Challenge.
 The Hult Prize is dedicated to launching the world's next wave of social entrepreneurs.
-All you need to do is review the challenge, form a team (3-4 students), and pitch an idea (8-minute presentation, plus 4-minute Q&A).
+All you need to do is review the challenge, form a team (three or four students), and pitch an idea (six-minute presentation, plus four-minute Q&A).
 St. Thomas' top winning team will advance to the regional competition in San Francisco where UST covers all expenses.
-The top three teams are eligible for $18,000 in scholarship prizes.
-CHALLENGE RELEASED 9/28.
+CHALLENGE RELEASED 10/1.
 The Hult Prize is open to every student (undergraduate and graduate) regardless of major/minor or area of focus.

 Learn more about the competition and deadlines.

 2017 Hult Prize at St. Thomas Events and Deadlines

 - Information Session: Thursday, September 28, 4:30 – 6:30 p.m., John P. Monahan Plaza outside ASC.
 Decorate cookies- YUM!

 - Team Applications are due November 2, 2017

 - Hult Prize Help Sessions: (Lead by MBA students and community leaders)